Disney Vacation Club

 One last note on this topic: the scenarios above do not take into account a major benefit to investing the money instead of spending it on a DVC membership: your money remains liquid and available in case of emergency or changes in your financial situation.
 If you invest the money and want to stop vacationing at Disney World, you can easily divert the money to other uses.

 Remember that the cost of accommodations is actually a small fraction of the overall cost of a vacation.
-Walt Disney World annual passes for a family of four (2 adults, 2 kids ages 3-9), with the DVC discount, cost over $1337 in 2007.
-(A bit less for renewals.)
-Meals for a 10-day vacation can easily run $1000 or more for a family.
+Walt Disney World annual passes for a family of four (2 adults, 2 kids ages 3-9), with the DVC discount, cost over $2000 in 2014.
+Meals for a 10-day vacation can easily run $1200 or more for a family.
 Then you have to account for airfare (or gas to drive there), souvenirs, bottled water, extra ticketed events such as Mickey’s Very Merry Christmas Party, and so on.

 DVC members do qualify for some discounts that may help with these additional vacation expenses.
 They save a substantial amount on Annual Passes at Walt Disney World, a small amount on first-time Annual Passes at Disneyland, and get some restaurant and merchandise discounts (but this varies and is always subject to change).
 Also, the villas have full kitchens, which could help a bit with the costs, since some meals can be made in the unit.